Derek Gerber is the global marketing director at Active PDF, the leading global provider of automated, server-side PDF tools. Derek...

 Usually, this doesn’t have to do with your B2B product or services.
-Rather, a big issue we see is that B2B landing pages aren’t built with the customer’s pain points in mind.
+The problem is that your B2B landing pages aren’t built with the customer’s pain points in mind.
 As businesses, we get so excited about our own products and services that we forget to consider what the customer needs.

-Too often, the landing page best practices are unknown or ignored by businesses.
-These mistakes can end up costing them conversions.
+Too often, the landing page best practices are unknown or ignored, and these mistakes can end up costing them hundreds of potential conversions.